How do I get started?

 Sessions are usually 50 minutes long, but I will extend them to 55 minutes if necessary to wrap things up.

 The standard practice for therapy is a weekly meeting.
 I highly recommend this until you’ve made some progress.
 Once that happens, we can discuss reducing it to biweekly.
-At a bare minimum, I require 4-6 weekly sessions to get started.
+At a bare minimum, I require 4-6 weekly sessions to get started and to be seen at least once a month.

 Can I cancel an appointment?
 Do you have a cancellation policy?